-The Corporation's financial statements consolidate those of the parent corporation and all of its subsidiary undertakings drawn up to December 31, 2011.
+Prior to January 1, 2012 the Corporation's financial statements consolidated those of the parent corporation and its subsidiary.
 Subsidiaries are all entities over which the Corporation has the power to control the financial and operating policies.
 The Corporation obtains and exercises control through more than half of the voting rights.
-All subsidiaries have a reporting date of December 31.
+The Corporation's sole subsidiary, Rockex Limited, had a reporting date of December 31.

-All transactions and balances between the Corporation and its subsidiaries are eliminated on consolidation, including unrealized gains and losses on transactions between the companies.
+All transactions and balances between the Corporation and its subsidiary are eliminated on consolidation, including unrealized gains and losses on transactions between the companies.
 Where unrealized losses on intra-group asset sales are reversed on consolidation, the underlying asset is also tested for impairment from a group perspective.
-Amounts reported in the financial statements of subsidiaries have been adjusted where necessary to ensure consistency with the accounting policies adopted by the Corporation.
+Amounts reported in the financial statements of the subsidiary have been adjusted where necessary to ensure consistency with the accounting policies adopted by the Corporation.